Oakwood

 Caritas

-Caritas Residence is home to three RSCJ along with 46 Sisters of Charity and several lay women.
+Caritas Residence is home to two RSCJ who live alongside Sisters of Charity and several lay women.

 Located in Halifax, Nova Scotia, the RSCJ Caritas community was established in 2014 when a decision was made to enter an agreement with the Sisters of Charity and relocate from the RSCJ Barat Residence to Caritas, the home of the retired Sisters of Charity.